herbertino/Hello-world/readme.txt

 # Hello-world
-My first repository as an intern with HNG
+My first repository as an intern with HNG, I'm looking forward to learning new things